Cross-correlating the patchy screening and kinetic Sunyaev-Zel'dovich effects as a new probe of reionization: Theory Interpretation

 for $p_i \in$ [$z_{\text{mid}}$, $\Delta z$, $A_z$, $M_{\text{min}}$, $l_{\text{mfp}}$] and their corresponding power-law indices $s_i$.
 As described in Section \ref{sec:ambermocks}, when generating our reionization simulations we vary these parameters individually about a central value such that we have three power spectra per parameter.
 We then compute the logarithmic derivative $\partial \mathrm{ln}(C_L^{XY})/\partial \mathrm{ln}(p_i)$ to isolate each index $s_i$, using centered finite differences with the \texttt{AMBER} mocks.
 This enables us to quantify the strength of dependence of each power spectrum on each parameter.
 To present these quantitatively, we show the results at a binned $L$ value that corresponds roughly to the peak in the $\frac{\mathrm{dSNR}^2}{\mathrm{d}L}$ curves for each $C_L$, indicating the parameter sensitivity in the region of the spectrum that will be measured.
 We show these curves in Figure \ref{fig:dsnrdl} and the results of this investigation in Table \ref{tab:param_powers}, where higher values mean stronger dependence.

 We find that when viewed as parameter derivatives, the spectra considered here are most sensitive to $z_\mathrm{mid}$.
 However, $z_\mathrm{mid}$ is relatively well-constrained with other methods \citep[e.g., Table 2 in][]{planck2018} compared to $\Delta z$ which still has a significant uncertainty \citep[e.g., ][]{raghunathan2024}.
 Nevertheless, this investigation indicates that an upper limit on or detection of $C_L^{K\tau}$ will be most informative on both $z_\mathrm{mid}$ and $\Delta z$ compared to the other reionization parameters.
 All the parameter sensitivities for the auto- and cross-power spectra of the $K$ and $\tau$ fields are shown in Table \ref{tab:param_powers}: $C_L^{KK}$ is generally more dependent on most parameters than the other three spectra.
 The one exception is that $C_L^{K\tau}$ is more sensitive to $A_z$, the asymmetry of reionization in redshift, than the three autospectra.
 Since $C_L^{K\tau}$ has significant sensitivity to both $\Delta z$ and $A_z$, it is a promising probe for the first half of reionization and would be complementary to probes that are sensitive to the second half, such as high-redshift quasar spectra \citep[e.g.,][]{Davies2018,Bosman2022}.
+Due to the low SNR forecasts for $C_L^{K \tau}$, we chose not to do a deeper Fisher analysis on these parameters and leave that to future work with data, or in tandem with other EoR observables.